Bible-Translation-Tools/Fetcher/.github/PULL_REQUEST_TEMPLATE.md

-Please include a short summary of your PR.
+## Please include a summary of your changes.

-_When merging:_
+## Before merging:
-- If this PR targets dev branch, do a Squash-merge.
+* [ ] If this PR targets dev branch, do a Squash-merge.
-- If the target branch is prod, do a Regular merge.
+* [ ] If the target branch is prod, do a Regular merge.